Envisioning an Urban Gateway Destination

 Mixed Use, Private/Commercial Development, Public Realm, Urban District

-Led by multiple generations of the Bansbach and Warren families, the landowner and developer Front Range Land & Development Co. envisioned Belleview Station from the start as both a destination and a gateway.
-This 51-acre site had multiple advantages including direct freeway access, a light rail station, and sweeping views of nearby downtown Denver and the mountains.
+With a passionate purpose at its core, this 51-acre site had multiple physical advantages including direct freeway access, a light rail station, and sweeping views of nearby downtown Denver and the mountains.
 A transit-oriented, mixed-use urban neighborhood would not only become an active and engaging hub of its own.
 It would also present the opportunity to get anywhere in the region without a car.

 Smart Planning + Good Design = Great Places